System Design Space

 Target: < 1 day for standard changes

-Shows whether IaC speeds up delivery instead of adding process overhead.
+Shows whether IaC actually speeds up delivery instead of adding bureaucracy.

 Change failure rate